 City of Gig Harbor's Response to COVID-19

-In accordance with the Governor’s "Safe Start - Stay Healthy" order, the Civic Center is closed to the public until August 3rd.
+In accordance with the Governor’s "Safe Start - Stay Healthy" order, the Civic Center is closed to the public until further notice.
 However, City employees are still working inside and may be reached by phone and email while the City continues to safely provide all essential services.
 The main phone number to City Hall is (253) 851-8136.
 Normal hours of operation are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-A decision on whether to extend or suspend the closure will be announced by Friday, July 31st or earlier.

 The City Council will continue to meet with the Mayor and staff in study sessions to monitor the 2020 budget in light of the current COVID-19 outbreak.
 Council supported placing a number of expenditures on hold while we wait to see the financial impacts of the outbreak.
 As revenue projections change, the Mayor and City Administrator will review the expenditures placed on hold and determine which items can be moved forward and completed in 2020.
 The City’s Finance Department is keeping a close eye on the financial projections to ensure that the City remains in a healthy operating position.

 If you are aware of additional resources or needs in the community, please reach out to Josh Stecker.

 The Civic Center will be closed until further notice due to the on-going restrictions in effect caused by the COVID-19 pandemic.
 Once a decision to re-open the Civic Center has been made, it will be announced in advance to the community.
 Read on...